gpappsoft/privacyidea-docker/README.md

 > [!Important]
 > To enhance version control of this project, a fork from the original privacyidea repository will be used starting at **03/13/2026** to build the images.
 There are no changes compared to the original repository.
+>
 > Furthermore, the vendor certificate will be transferred from NetKnights.pem to sec.pem, and the most recent release (3.12.2) will be regenerated.
 This encompasses the present images.
-> **This will not break anything, as long as you do not use subscription files from other vendors**
-> You can either make your own certificates and subscriptions for testing or use the provided files/subscriptions from the project.
 >
+> **This will not break anything, as long as you do not use subscription files from other vendors.**
+>
+> You can either make your own certificates and subscriptions for testing, use the provided files/subscriptions from this project or rebuild the project with other certificates (e.g.NetKnights.pem).
+>
-> If you require individual subscriptions or require additional professional assistance, please send your request to [me](mailto:info@moenig.it)
+> **If you require individual subscriptions, additional professional assistance or managed privacyidea services, please send your request to [info@moenig.it](mailto:info@moenig.it) for further details.**
 >
 > Please refer to the DISCLAIMER as well.

 **Goals:**
 - Build and run the container image, simple and fast.